latent-to/developer-docs/docs/keys/proxies/create-proxy.md

 ## Troubleshooting

+- `proxy.Duplicate`: A proxy with the same configuration already exists on the real account.
 - `proxy.Unannounced`: A non-zero delay proxy requires an announcement; announce and wait the delay.
 - `proxy.Unproxyable`/`system.CallFiltered`: The call is not permitted under the current `ProxyType`.
 - `proxy.TooMany`: You exceeded `MaxProxies` or `MaxPending`.
 Remove unused proxies/announcements.